Last Train to Paris: Conception

 Diddy described Last Train to Paris as an "electro-hip-hop-soul funk" album which has been three years in the making.
 Diddy says the sound of this album was influenced by "being in the dance music world and doing stuff with Felix da Housecat, Erick Morillo, Deep Dish, DJ Hell and being in Ibiza and DC10."
 The arc follows Diddy's character as he tours from London to Paris and finds the woman of his dreams - only to lose her, find her, lose her again and find her a final time.

 The records were conceptualised from Diddy's comments to his producers.
-He told Alex da Kid (who produced "Coming Home") "I want a beat that makes me feel like a white man in a basement in Atlanta."
+He told Alex da Kid, who produced "Coming Home", "I want a beat that makes me feel like a white man in a basement in Atlanta."
 Diddy said that "most of the producers he worked with, he's been friends with for a long time.
 The records came together by hanging out with them, taking them to parties and showing them movies".

 In an interview with MTV News, Diddy said "One of the things [Dirty Money] trying to represent is emotion...
 Not being afraid to show emotion on record.
 A lot of records out right now — no disrespect to them, but they're all surface.
-It's about what people have or a dance.
+Its about what people have or a dance.
 All our records are gonna be about love, feelings and emotion.
 Last Train to Paris is a love story and the most vulnerable album I've ever been involved in.
-It's raw emotion — you get a feeling, a vibe."
-Diddy also released an application for the iPhone that integrates his social networking site and Twitter feed.
+Its raw emotion — you get a feeling, a vibe."

+Diddy released an application for the iPhone that integrates his social networking site and Twitter feed.
 A short film will also accompany the album.
-Rap producer Bangladesh, also confirmed that he would be producing for the album.
-According to New York magazine, the album was "assembled from 60 or so songs.
+Rap producer Bangladesh, confirmed that he would be producing for the album.
+According to New York Magazine magazine, the album was "assembled from 60 or so songs.
 The genesis of Last Train to Paris is full of odd stories involving our hero, ensconced in a darkened studio, barking batty ideas to his production team."